gsass1/Totally-Not-A-Virus/README.md

 We are not responsible for any harm or damage caused by this software.
 Use on your own risk.

+The software should only be used for educational purposes.

 ## Capabilities

 * Key logging & screenshots